Updated: May 1

 There's nothing wrong with purity rituals or prayer or giving to the poor—until they take away from your rest and joy in God.
 A life lived this way takes the focus off what God is doing and focuses on what we are doing.

 How to avoid burning out in our desire to be good enough for God

 Let's go back to Matthew 10:16 and see the flip side of Jesus' prophecies:

-That's our mission field too, folks.
-Don't take on the job of "saving", that's a burden more than you can bear, and can distract you from your relationship to God.
-Just believe and talk about the Good News and let God handle the rest.
-I don't know about you, but handing God back responsibilities for being "good enough to save other people", well that just makes me sit about four inches taller.
+That's our mission field.
+Don't take on the job of "saving", that's a burden more than you can bear.
+God is the one who saves.
+Connect with Him through prayer and reading your Bible.
+Believe and talk about the Good News and let God handle the rest.
+I don't know about you, but handing God back responsibilities for the things I can't control anyway finally gives me the mental space to focus on loving others.

 What God asked of him led him to the cross.
-Yet!
-God rewarded him by raising him from the dead.
+Yet (and this is a big, yet) God rewarded him by raising him from the dead.
 That same reward is promised to all who believe in Jesus, you and me!

 Is your yoke easy and light?
 If it's weighing you down, chafing, and crippling you, it might be time to take a look and see if you've shouldered something that God does not expect you to carry.